How to group Python imports?

 import os

 “Third party” confuses a lot of people.
-These imports could be maintained by yourself or the same organisation, but are installed as a separate package.
+These imports could be maintained by yourself or your organisation, but are installed as a separate package.

 from airflow.utils.helpers import chain